Emmaculate2020/WK-5-PREP-PROJECT-PYTHON-NOTEBOOK---FORESIGHTS/README.md

 - To find out why school going children drop out of school and reasons why they drop out.

-- To find out the major reason why some children have never attended school and why.
+- To find out the major reason why some children have never attended school.

 ### Experimental Design